coffeegreg/YTuner/README.md

 >Tip: In some special cases, it may be necessary to change the default TCP port 80 to another.
 You can do this by editing the YTuner ini file.
 See [Application configuration](README.md#application-configuration) section below.

 ### YTuner DNS Service
-YTuner has a built-in multi-threaded DNS proxy server that listens on UDP port 53.
+YTuner has a built-in multi-threaded DNS server that listens on UDP port 53.
 This feature is optional and you can simple disable it and/or configure by editing configuration .ini file `ytuner.ini` (See [Application configuration](README.md#application-configuration) section below).
 You can also use your favorite DNS server like `dnsmasq`.
 ***Most important is to point `*.vtuner.com` domain to you YTuner machine and set all DNS servers on your AVR config to your YTuner machine IP address.***
 >Tip: In some special cases, it may be necessary to change the default UDP port 53 to another.
 You can do this by editing the YTuner ini file.
 See [Application configuration](README.md#application-configuration) section below.